-- 1. The Electronic Theatre Controls Net3 network shall provide data distribution over TCP/IP Ethernet networks.
+- A. General - 1.
+The Electronic Theatre Controls Net3 network shall provide data distribution over TCP/IP Ethernet networks.
 Data shall be layer 3 routable.
 Systems using proprietary formats or formats other than 10/100/100Mbit wired Ethernet or non-layer 3 routable networks shall not be accepted. - 2.
 Connections shall be made between consoles, face panels, architectural processors, dimmers, Net3 Gateways, and computers over standard Ethernet distribution systems using

-- 100BaseT, 100BaseFL, or greater wiring.
+100BaseT, 100BaseFL, or greater wiring.
 All installations shall conform to established Ethernet wiring practice, and installation shall be performed by contractors qualified to do this type of work.
-All wiring shall be tested at Category 5e or higher for full bandwidth operation to the appropriate IEEE standard. - 3.
-The Lighting Control system must be supplied by a single manufacturer and must have seamless integration over Ethernet between the Entertainment and Architectural lighting control.
+All wiring shall be tested at Category 5e or higher for full bandwidth operation to the appropriate IEEE standard.